Welcome to the NCS Pharmacist Resource Page. Here you will find resources for your neurocritical care practice.

 - Must have at least 3 publications in neuro ICU topics

-Alternatively, the inviting site may request a specific ICP, whose credentials will then be reviewed for eligibility by the Pharmacy Committee.
+Alternatively, the inviting site may request a specific ICP, whose credentials will then be reviewed for eligibility by the Pharmacy Section Leadership.

 The visit will be a minimum of one business day and is not expected to be greater than two days.